What is MBTI®?

 For example, your preferences will manifest differently depending on whether you are extraverted or introverted, judging or perceiving.

-At Beyond Bounds, Alison Reid is trained in Type Dynamics in addition to being a qualified MBTI practitioner.
+Alison is trained in Type Dynamics in addition to being a qualified MBTI practitioner.
 This adds to the richness of the conversation we have with you about your personality type.

 How it works

-This can be conducted as a stand-alone exercise or as part of the Alison Reid Executive Coaching Programme.
+This can be conducted as a stand-alone exercise or as part of Alison’s coaching programmes.